How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 2. Mozilla Firefox

+In this example, I’ve copied text from several protected sites using this method.
 Anyone can open Firefox reading mode by pressing the “F9” shortcut key on the keyboard or from the address bar icon.

 Here’s a screenshot: